Best Baby First Aid Kit Should Have These Six Items

 If it’s not a deep wound, then you should first clean the wound.
 Running water is enough in most developed countries.
 Antiseptic wipes come in handy when in outdoors.

-Minor wounds heal on their own, a bandage may be helpful.
-A dressing protects it from contamination.
-It reduces tissue movement so a wound can heal quicker.
+While minor wounds heal on their own, a bandage may be helpful.
+A dressing protects the wound from contamination and reduces tissue movement so it can heal quicker.
 A bandage also protects your clothes if the injury is bleeding.
-If you’re not sure if the wound is deep or not, then it’s better to seek medical advice.
-Deeper wounds are treated with glue or stitches.
+If you’re not sure if the wound is deep or not, it’s better to seek medical advice because deeper wounds are treated with glue or stitches.

 Burn Cream

 Burns are common childhood accidents.
-After a burn, you should use cold (cold water for example) to relieve the pain.
+After a burn, you should use cold (cold water, for example) to relieve the pain.
 The best baby health care kit would now provide you with burn cream.
-Burn creams sooth the skin and reduce the risk of infections.
+Burn creams soothe the skin and reduce the risk of infections.

 • The affected area is small, less than the hand size of the baby